dome9/Python_API_SDK/implementation/runSyncAssessment.md

 - GoogleCloudNetwork
 - GoogleCloudSubnet

-# Unsupported entities
+# Unsupported entities by this script
-These entities, with a fetch time greater than 20 minutes, do not support SyncNow.
+These entities, with a fetch time greater than 20 minutes are not covered by this script (meaning the script is not waiting / checking the status of these entities)

 - AzureApplicationGateway
 - AzureSqlServer